 Spring semester.
-Professors Clotfelter, Miller, and Levin, and Lab Coordinator Emerson.2016-17: Not offered
+Professors Clotfelter, Miller, and Levin, and Lab Coordinator Emerson.2017-18: Offered in Spring 2018

 An introduction to the molecular and cellular processes common to life with an emphasis on control of energy and information flow.
 Central themes include metabolism, macromolecular function, and the genetic basis of cellular function.
 We examine how membranes work to establish the internal composition of cells, how the structure of proteins including enzymes affects protein function, how energy is captured, stored and utilized by cells, and how cells communicate, move and divide.
 We explore inheritance patterns and underlying molecular mechanisms of genetics, the central dogma of information transfer from DNA replication to protein synthesis, and recombinant DNA methods and medical applications.
 Laboratories include genetic analyses, enzyme reaction kinetics, membrane transport, and genomic analysis.
 Four classroom hours and three laboratory hours per week.

 Requisite: Prior completion of, or concurrent registration in, CHEM 161.
 Fall semester.
-Professors Goutte and Poccia and Lab Coordinator Emerson.2016-17: Offered in Fall 2016
+Professors Goutte and Poccia and Lab Coordinator Emerson.2017-18: Offered in Fall 2017

 In their diverse forms, plants play the role of sustaining life on Earth.
 Plants are also tractable research models, which have facilitated many scientific discoveries and illustrate different approaches to studying organismal biology.
 This course will strongly integrate lecture, laboratory and field-based material to address plant biology as a foundational discipline in the life sciences.
 We will include studies on the structures and adaptations that reflect diverse life histories and ecologies, with experimental exercises and work in natural populations.
 The course will have two three-hour meetings per week with lectures followed by laboratory or field work.